biona001/Knockoffs.jl/docs/src/man/modelX/modelX.md

 # Model-X knockoffs

-This tutorial is for generating model-X knockoffs, which handles cases where covariates outnumber sample size ($p > n$).
+This tutorial is for generating model-X (Gaussian) knockoffs, which handles cases where covariates outnumber sample size ($p > n$).
 The methodology is described in the following paper

 > Candes E, Fan Y, Janson L, Lv J. *Panning for gold:‘model‐X’knockoffs for high dimensional controlled variable selection.* Journal of the Royal Statistical Society: Series B (Statistical Methodology).
 2018 Jun;80(3):551-77.